JamesClark123/hamt/hamt/README.md

 A basic implementation of the HAMT data structure.
+This code focuses on performance testing of the HAMT structure using Core_bench from Jane Street, so this module is required.
 To allow pretty printing of the data structure graphviz must be installed along with python.

-Compile and run with:
+Compile and run performance tests with:

 ```
 > make